Predictions from $s$-process AGB models of the isotopic variations of zirconium and neodymium for comparison to bulk meteorites: Introduction

-In this paper, we follow-up on the hypothesis that AGB stars of metallicity higher than solar contributed significantly to the $s$-process variability in bulk meteorities \cite{ek20}.
-Some of us have already showed that predictions from super-solar-metallicity AGB stars best fit stardust SiC grain data for elements such as Sr, Zr, and Ba \citep{lugaro18grains,lugaro20,szanyi25}.
-The key here is the comparison of the relative variations observed in bulk meteorites for two elements belonging to the first and to the second $s$-process peaks: Zr (close to the magic neutron number 50) and Nd (close to the magic neutron number 82), respectively.
+The key here is the comparison of the relative variations observed in bulk meteorites for two elements belonging to the first and to the second $s$-process peaks: Zr (close to the neutron magic number 50) and Nd (close to the neutron magic number 82), respectively.
 If the origin of their relative variations can be explained by the $s$ process in AGB stars, there is no need to invoke different dust carriers and their chemical processing in the protoplanetary disc and in the interstellar medium.
 Moreover, if confirmed to have had metallicity higher than solar, these AGB stars could have belonged to the population of old, high-metallicity stars currently observed in the galactic solar neighbourhood \cite{nissen20}, providing observational constraints on its history.

 In the following introductory subsections we describe the process of neutron captures in AGB stars (\ref{sec:agb}) and the meteoritic data of interest (\ref{sec:data}).
 We describe our methods to calculate the AGB surface abundances and the 79 stellar models used for the present analysis in Section~\ref{sec:codes}, and how the AGB surface abundances are post-processed to derive the quantities needed for the data comparison in Section~\ref{sec:norm}.
 In Section~\ref{sec:results} we present and discuss the results, and in Section~\ref{sec:conclusions} we summarise our conclusions and propose future work directions.